burlster1980/arupcodev060/content/arup-pages/rail-industry-2.md

 <div class="contact-us__top-section rich-text multicontact">
     <div class="container rich-text__content">
             <h2>Discover how our team can help</h2>
-                    <p><P>You can access our rail consultancy services through regional consultants around the world.
-Wherever you’re based, we can help you look beyond your sector to explore new sources of inspiration and identify opportunities for growth.</P></p>
+                    <p><P>You can access our rail services through regional consultants around the world.
+Wherever you’re based, we can help you lWherever you’re based, we can help you get the most out of your rail project at any stage of the railway lifecycle.</P></p>
     </div>
 </div>
 <div class="contact-us__contact multicontact highlight-section ">